 If you’d like to take a hybrid approach to your virtual event, but can’t afford an all-in-one tool to handle everything for you, there are still options to make your event dreams come true.

-How to Run a Online Event: Before, During, and After
+How to Run Online Events: Before, During, and After

-1. Tech: Choose a virtual event platform or other method of streaming or hosting your content.
+- Tech: Choose a virtual event platform or another method of streaming or hosting your content.

-3. Promote: Determine which channels are best suited to reach your desired event attendee base and start promoting your virtual event there.
+- Promote: Determine which channels are best suited to reach your desired event attendee base and start promoting your online event there.
 Examples of ones that tend to be effective include: Email, video, social media, and partners.
 Think about enlisting your sales and customer success teams in your promotional army to help drum up interest for the event in their calls and conversations.

-4. Pre-Record: If you’re offering some or all sessions on-demand, you’ll need to set things up to record them in advance of your event.
+- Pre-Record: If you’re offering some or all sessions on-demand, you’ll need to set things up to record them in advance of your event.
 Need a scrappy way to record presentations?
-Try out the Vidyard Chrome extension.
+Try out the Vidyard Chrome extension or desktop app.
 It makes it easy to share your screen, record your webcam, or a combination of both to make a presentation video—without any technical fuss.
-If you’re sharing slides, you can use a tool like Venngage to create eye-catching presentations.

 During Your Virtual Event